 - Turn right and drive until (GPS: 30.932605, 35.142557) (11 Km).

-- Use the “Small Makhtesh” Map and GPS file from the download pack for the short walk and orientation in the area.
+- Use the “Small Makhtesh” Map and GPS Link from the eBook for the short walk and orientation in the area.

 All of a sudden the amazing view of the whole “Small” Makhtesh open up.
 Wow!!